ITU-BDSA2024-GROUP9/Chirp/docs/report.md

 - Reflect in which degree the responses of the LLM were helpful

+The LLMs enabled us to get personalized help with troubleshooting or research, which helped us solve issues and gain a greater understanding of the subject, compared to if we had to manually do this via Google.
+We did not have much success with having the LLMs directly helping us with the code, since it more than often did not understand the context fully for our Project.

 - Discuss briefly how LLMs sped up development